China says it wants smooth military ties with Trump

-BEIJING China said on Wednesday it wanted to develop smooth military-to-military ties with the new U.S. administration of Donald Trump.
+BEIJING (Reuters) - China said on Wednesday it wanted to develop smooth military-to-military ties with the new U.S. administration of Donald Trump.

 While the world's two largest economies are frequently at odds over issues like the disputed South China Sea, both have been trying to improve trust between their armed forces to reduce the risk of misunderstanding in any encounters.